-Recommended: -

-Obligatory registration: no Further information Further information on registration: -

-Courses Hours per week Self-study

-Lectures, seminars, tutorials depends on the depends on the

-course course

-ECTS in total 29

-Form of assessment Written and/or oral opaper.
-The examiner accordance with the ment. r will determine the exact form in

-Lecturer/Person in charge Lecturers of the univ versity abroad

-Duration of module 1 semester

-Offering Fall semester

-Language English or other fore eign language

-Program-specific educational goals dependant on the type pe of course

-Grade graded

-Range of application B.Sc.
-Business Adm ninistration
+Obligatory registration: no Further information on registration: - Courses Hours per week Self-study Lectures, seminars, tutorials depends on the depends on the course course ECTS in total 29 Form of assessment Written and/or oral exam, also where appropriate a paper.
+The examiner will determine the exact form in accordance with the requirements of the module element.
+Preliminary course work dependant on the type of course Lecturer/Person in charge Lecturers of the university abroad Duration of module 1 semester Offering Fall semester Language English or other fore eign language Program-specific educational goals dependant on the t ype of course Grade graded Range of application B.Sc.
+Business Admi nistration